-State: in collaboration with specialised public agencies (BiBB), trade unions, employers' associations and experts the regulation is produced in the sphere of VET training in the company (70% of the course time).

-Länders: it produces legislative drafts regarding basic training which is undertaken in the VET cen-
+- State: in collaboration with specialised public agencies (BiBB), trade unions, employers' associations and experts the regulation is produced in the sphere of VET training in the company (70% of the course time). - Länders: it produces legislative drafts regarding basic training which is undertaken in the VET centres (30% of the course time).
+It pays the salaries of the teachers, is responsible for the school buildings and also supervises the activity of the chambers of commerce